ZhouJiaHuan/mapnet/README.md

 - update PyTorch 0.4.1 to PyTorch 1.5.1

-- Manage the classes (DATASETS, MODELS, BACKBONES, CRITERION, OPTIMIZER, PIPELINES) with a unified Register in `mmcv` for code simplicity
+- Manage the classes (DATASETS, MODELS, BACKBONES, CRITERION, OPTIMIZER, PIPELINES) with a unified Register in for code simplicity (refer to `mmcv` library)

 - Parameters are all specified with `.yaml` configure files.
 For example, the configure for training and testing the `mapnet` on `SevenScenes` is as follows: